Ralph Lauren Details Progress - GuruFocus.com

 As part of its Timeless by Design strategy, the Company continued over the past year to advance on its commitments across three pillars: Create with Intent, Protect the Environment and Champion Better Lives.
 Highlights include:

-- Continuing to support the circular economy with the introduction of Ralph Lauren's Cradle to Cradle Certified® Gold Luxury Cashmere Sweater, the first luxury cashmere C2C Certified® product and the first of five iconic products that the Company committed to make C2C Certified® by 2025;
+- Continuing to support the circular economy with the introduction of Ralph Lauren’s Cradle+to+Cradle+Certified%3Csup%3E%26reg%3B%3C%2Fsup%3E+Gold+Luxury+Cashmere+Sweater, the first luxury cashmere C2C Certified® product and the first of five iconic products that the Company committed to make C2C Certified® by 2025;

 - Expanding its efforts to create innovative products with sustainable attributes, including the POLO® MIRUM® sneaker and crossbody pouch, featuring Natural Fiber Welding’s MIRUM® components that are 100% plastic-free and made from plants and minerals;